A Deadly Virus Threatens Millions Of Pigs In China

 Richt says another challenge is that the virus can also be carried by wild boars and ticks, both which live in China.
 What also worries Richt is the fact that many pigs in China live inside backyard farm operations, which are difficult for authorities to regulate and control.

 In early August, China recorded its first African swine fever outbreak in the city of Shenyang, in northeastern China.
-Scientists believe pigs there may have eaten infected pork from nearby Russia.
+Scientists believe pigs there may have eaten food scraps from a train that had come directly from Russia, and that among the infected pork was among the scraps.

 Less than two weeks later, pigs nearly a thousand miles away in the central Chinese city of Zhengzhou were infected.
 Three days after that, nearly 800 miles south in farmer Gao's city of Yueqing, another outbreak.
+Scientists believe that the virus spread so far so quickly due to the shipping of pigs across China by farmers and buyers.

 Pan Chenjun, a Hong Kong-based senior agricultural analyst at Rabobank, a Dutch banking company, says the virus' spread will have a big impact on how pork is bought and sold in China.
 "The direct impact on pork is that China will maybe pay more to source enough pork from other countries," says Pan.